- What is the 10 year rule on long residence?

 What is the 10 year rule on long residence?

-Paragraph 276B of the Immigration Rules enables a person with 10 continuous and lawful years of residence in the UK to apply for Indefinite Leave to Remain.
-Not many migrants will qualify for residence in this way because it is unusual to have 10 continous lawful years of residence.
-And there are complications and qualifications.
+Paragraph 276B of the Immigration Rules enables a person with 10 continuous and lawful years of residence in the UK to apply for indefinite leave to remain.
+But there are complications and qualifications.

 What does “continuous” mean in long residence applications?